Analysis: Day-after thoughts on the Seahawks’ trade for Jamal Adams

 What now of Marquise Blair?

-The addition of Adams gives Seattle a pretty set secondary entering the 2020 season, one filled with proven players, three of whom have been acquired via trade since last October — Adams at strong safety, Quandre Diggs at free, and Quinton Dunbar and Shaquill Griffin at cornerback.
+The addition of Adams gives Seattle a pretty set secondary, one filled with proven players — Adams at strong safety, Quandre Diggs at free, and Quinton Dunbar and Shaquill Griffin at cornerback.

-All are also 28 years old or younger (Dunbar the oldest at 28), meaning this could be a secondary that stays together for years (though that won’t be done easily with all wanting new contracts at some point over the next two years).
+All are also 28 years old or younger (Dunbar the oldest at 28), meaning this could be a secondary that stays together for years (though that won’t be done easily with all wanting new contracts over the next two years).

 Diggs, 27, is under contract through 2021, and the expectation is Seattle will try to get something done with Adams before the 2021 season, when his contract also runs out.

-So what of Blair, Seattle’s second-round pick, taken 47th overall in 2019, the highest-pick the Seahawks have used on a defensive back in the Carroll era other than Thomas, who was taken 14th in 2010?
+So what of Blair, Seattle’s second-round pick, taken 47th overall in 2019, the highest pick the Seahawks have used on a defensive back in the Carroll era other than Thomas, who was taken 14th in 2010?

 The assumption was that Blair was in line to take over for McDougald in 2021, if not being given a chance to beat out McDougald in camp this year.

-The Seahawks, though, have had the value of depth reinforced the last few years with some of the injury issues that have helped derail seasons.
-So, having Blair available as a backup at both safety spots, they’ll argue, is valuable.
+The Seahawks, though, have had the value of depth reinforced the past few years with some of the injury issues that have helped derail seasons.
+So having Blair available as a backup at both safety spots, they’ll argue, is valuable.

 But also, as Carroll said last month, expect the Seahawks to find ways to get Blair on the field in specialty packages featuring five and six defensive backs.